lukacupic/Java-Course/README.md

 * implemented a few other boolean expression details

 ## Homework 8 - Quine McCluskey Minimizer
+* implemented the Quine McCluskey algorithm for minimizing boolean functions
+* the minimizer uses the services of the Boolean Expression Parser implemented in the previous homework, for evaluating boolean expressions during the minimization
+* implemented a logger which displays the current progress of the algorithm (to the console by default, but this can be changed by modifying the ```logging.properties``` file

 ## Homework 9 - Multithreading
+* implemented a simple library for working with 3D vectors, complex numbers and polynomials
+* using the previously written complex number and polynomial libraries, implemented an algorithm for calculating Newton-Raphson fractals and displaying the obtained result visually
+* using the 3D vector library, implemented a ray-caster for rendering 3D scenes and visually displaying the obtained result

 ## Homework 10 - Introduction to Swing
+* implemented a custom layout manager - CalcLayout - for managing the elements of a custom calculator
+* implemented a custom calculator which supports default calculating operations (addition, subtraction, multiplication, division) as well as some scientific operations (trigonometric and inverse trigonometric functions, exponents, logarithms etc.)
+* implemented a bar chart for dynamically displaying a collection of x-y pairs
+* implemented a simple generator of prime numbers in Swing

 ## Homework 11 - Simple Text Editor
+* created JNotepad++ - a simple Notepad++ clone with the following funcionality:
+  * creating a new blank document,
+  * opening existing document,
+  * saving document,
+  * saving-as document,
+  * closing currently open document,
+  * cut/copy/paste text,
+  * statistical info,
+  * exiting application.
+  * various tools such as changing case, sorting the lines, removing duplicate lines etc.
+* upgraded the basic version of the program to support internationalization (i18n): the program supports Croatian, English and German languages

 ## Homework 12 - Web Server
+* created SmartScriptHttpServer - a multithreaded HTTP server
+* the server supports executing SmartScript script files, by using the SmartScript parser implemented in the Homework #03
+* server properties are configured in the file ```server.properties``` and it's supported MIME types are configured in the ```mime.properties``` file
+* implemented several "workers" - simple programs whose job it is to produce some result and deliver it to the user.
+The implemented workers are:
+  * SumWorker - obtains URL parameters from the user, performs an addition operation among them and displays the result in a table on an HTML document which is delivered to the user
+  * HelloWorker - displays a simple "Hello World" message when a user navigates to a certain URL of the server
+  * CircleWorker - obtains URL parameters from the user representing several circle parameters, creates the circle and sends it back to the user in the image/png MIME type format (a .png image)
+* implemented Cookie handling - the user can access a certain resource on the server, and the server will remember this user in a session map for a certain amount of time (defined in ```server.properties```)

 ## Homework 13 - Java Server Pages